-- There are of course many educational games for computers and phones which can provide valuable experiences but I prefer to stick with play based learning opportunities to cover this area.
-They will have plenty of time to sit in front of a computer when they reach school but I know that many do feel differently to me and that is ok!
+- There are of course many educational games for computers and phones which can provide valuable experiences but I prefer to stick with play-based learning opportunities to cover this area.
+They will have plenty of time to sit in front of a computer when they reach school but I know that many do feel different to me and that is ok!

 I hope I have given you some ideas and inspiration for supporting your children to become effective communicators…no matter their age.